Baby Boomer Years: Your Complete Guide to America's Most Influential Generation

 Postwar prosperity and suburban life

 Baby boomers grew up in relative prosperity.
 After World War II, economic expansion brought full employment by the 1960s; Western European unemployment averaged just 1.5%.
-Average families could afford automobiles, modern appliances, and homes—luxuries to previous generations.
+The average family could suddenly afford automobiles, modern appliances, and homes, comforts that had been luxuries to their own parents.

 Suburbanization defined boomer childhoods in America.
 Los Angeles County opened approximately one new school every month between 1946 and 1964 to keep pace with population growth.
 Suburban areas developed shopping malls and entertainment venues as the new lifestyle took hold.